-Read the exemplary study presented in chapter 12 and prepare a 3 to 5 page paper in which you describe how you would conduct a replication study.
+Read the exemplary study presented in chapter 12 of this resource and prepare a 3 to 5 page paper in which you describe how you would conduct a replication study.
 Be sure to explain any changes you would make and what motivates such changes.
 APA format, 3 to 5 pages.